 - Now, if you send a command, even if the syntax is wrong, you should get some data back.
 Make sure you send the proper termination character (often carriage return, line feed, or both).

-- If the command worked, you are all set, stop here.
+- Test your command again.
+If the command worked, you are all set, stop here.

 - If the command did not work, and response shows an error that you can read (responses are not always human readable), it is likely a command error.